CFG-Fullstack-1-Group-5/packing-list-project/README.md

 We have written some tests for our project.
 To run:
 - [ ] for frontend testing, type in terminal: npm run test
 - [ ] for backend testing (this requires installation of pytest module: `pip install -U pytest`), type in terminal: pytest
-- [ ] for SQL testing: copy content of DB_testing.sql file and run in MySQL Workbench
+- [ ] for SQL testing: copy content of DB_testing.sql located in Unit_tests folder and run in MySQL Workbench

 ## :busts_in_silhouette: TEAM
 We are a group of [![CFG](https://custom-icon-badges.herokuapp.com/badge/CodeFirstGirls-white?logo=code-first-girls)](https://codefirstgirls.com/) students on a Full Stack learning path.
 Prior to starting CFGdegree, we had minimal (to none) knowledge of programming.
 This is our final project for the course.
 Team members: